 Gabriola House, one of Vancouver’s oldest historic mansions, will be restored and converted to living space.
 Built in 1901 by B.T.
 Rogers, the founder of BC Sugar Refinery, it was named after Gabriola Island, the gulf island which provided the unique green/gray sandstone exterior.

 In 1924 Gabriola House was converted to Angus Apartments.
 The building saw a new life in 1978 when it was changed into Hy’s Mansion, an upscale restaurant.
 A restaurant conversion to Macaroni Grill happened in 1994.
-The building languished in recent years until Carrara Management Corp purchased it.
+The building languished in recent years until Carrera Management Corp purchased it.

 1523 Davie Street, Vancouver